 Rice is not a Piemonte-only production – you can find rice production throughout Italy.
 One example in central Italy, in the Maremma is Tenuta San Carlo.
 Personally, they taught me to love rice!
 I was not a big fan before, but through their recipes and learning about the history of rice production, I was very intrigued and started cooking rice again.
 You can find some fantastic recipes from them here.

 Tenuta San Carlo

 An organic rice farm and agriturismo in central Italy, Tenuta San Carlo is located just outside Grosseto in the Maremma Toscana.
 The land in the Maremma is characterized by marshlands.
-For this reason, it is hard to grow many kinds of crops here, but the land is perfect for growing rice!.
+For this reason, it is hard to grow many kinds of crops here, but the land is perfect for growing rice!

 Tenuta San Carlo is the only organic rice farm in Tuscany.
 It took them several years to gain organic certification, but they are passionate about the land and taking care of our earth.
-They are a women-run farm and third-generation farmers.
-They focus mainly on growing Carnaroli rice, known as the perfect rice for risotto, but also sell brown rice to be used in soups, salads, and in baked treats, as well as rice chips and rice cakes for snacking.
+They are women-run farms and third-generation farmers.
+They focus mainly on growing Carnaroli rice, known as the perfect rice for risotto, but also sell brown rice to be used in soups, salads, and baked treats, as well as rice chips and rice cakes for snacking.

 Makes the risotto creamy and keeps an al dente consistency even though it’s cooked for a while.
 This rice is actually fairly recent produce, it came around in 1945, a crossing between two other Italian rice varieties.
 It is sometimes referred to as the king of rice.

 Another popular risotto rice, named for a town in Piedmont where it became popular.
 This also can give a creamy texture to risotto due to the “amylopectin starch”.
 This rice can be found in both brown and white (refined) but white is more common as it has more starch in it.